15. Tuples, Dictionaries, and Sets

 2print("Ryan" in math_106) # Results in True

-• There are many other things you could do with a set, such as
+• Some other things you can do with a set are

 • Iterating over the contents with a for loop